Family and Medical Leave (FMLA)

 If an employee requests a leave for the serious health condition of the employee or the employee’s spouse, child or parent, the employee also will be required to submit medical certification by a health care provider supporting the need for leave and also may be required to submit periodic reports during the leave regarding the employee’s status and intent to return to work.
 The University reserves the right to request a second opinion, at the University’s expense, to verify the medical justification for a leave.
 If the opinion of the second health care provider differs from that of the employee’s own health care provider, the University may, at its discretion, request a third and binding opinion, at the University’s expense, by a health care provider agreed to by both the University and the employee.

-When medically necessary, FMLA leave may be taken on an intermittent or reduced schedule basis.
+When medically necessary, FMLA leave may be taken on an intermittent or reduced schedule basis to the extent required by law.
 If an employee would like to take such a leave, the employee should inform the University accordingly when submitting the leave form and provide information as to the need for leave and the schedule desired.
 The employee is expected to attempt to work out a leave schedule which both meets the University’s needs without unduly disrupting the University’s operations and is consistent with the advice of the employee’s health care provider.

 In addition, any period during which an employee receives workers’ compensation or short-term disability benefits also will run concurrently with the employee’s entitlement to FMLA leave, provided the employee’s leave is due to the employee’s serious health condition within the meaning of the FMLA.